Aluminium nitride: Molecular beam epitaxy

+Nanopowders

-AlN is synthesized by the carbothermal reduction of aluminium oxide in the presence of gaseous nitrogen or ammonia or by direct nitridation of aluminium.
+Aluminum nitride (AlN) powders is synthesized by the carbothermal reduction of aluminium oxide in the presence of gaseous nitrogen or ammonia or by direct nitridation of aluminium.
 The use of sintering aids, such as Y_{2}O_{3} or CaO, and hot pressing is required to produce a dense technical-grade material.

 Applications

 Epitaxially grown thin film crystalline AlN is used for surface acoustic wave sensors (SAWs) deposited on silicon wafers because of AlN's piezoelectric properties.
 Recent advancements in material science have permitted the deposition of piezoelectric AlN films on polymeric substrates, thus enabling the development of flexible SAW devices.
 One application is an RF filter, widely used in mobile phones, which is called a thin-film bulk acoustic resonator (FBAR).
 This is a MEMS device that uses aluminium nitride sandwiched between two metal layers.

 AlN is also used to build piezoelectric micromachined ultrasonic transducers, which emit and receive ultrasound and which can be used for in-air rangefinding over distances of up to a meter.

 Metallization methods are available to allow AlN to be used in electronics applications similar to those of alumina and beryllium oxide.
 AlN nanotubes as inorganic quasi-one-dimensional nanotubes, which are isoelectronic with carbon nanotubes, have been suggested as chemical sensors for toxic gases.

 Currently there is much research into developing light-emitting diodes to operate in the ultraviolet using gallium nitride based semiconductors and, using the alloy aluminium gallium nitride, wavelengths as short as 250 nm have been achieved.
 In 2006, an inefficient AlN LED emission at 210 nm was reported.

 AlN-based high electron mobility transistors (HEMTs) have attracted a high level of attention due to AlN's superior properties, such as better thermal management, reduced buffer leakage, and excellent integration for all nitride electronics.
 AlN buffer layer is a critical building block for AlN-based HEMTs, and it has been grown by using metalorganic vapour-phase epitaxy (MOVPE) or molecular beam epitaxy (MBE) on different substrates.
 Common substrates used for the epitaxial growth of AlN thin films include c-plane sapphire and silicon carbide.
 Bulk AlN substrates that would permit homoepitaxial growth are of limited availability.
 Under ambient pressure AlN decomposes at temperatures below its melting point.
-As a result, conventional melt-boule techniques are not suitable for producing bulk AlN.Building on top of AlN buffer, n-channel devices with 2D electron gas (2DEG) and p-channel devices with 2D hole gas (2DHG) have been demonstrated.
+As a result, conventional melt-boule techniques are not suitable for producing bulk AlN.
+Building on top of AlN buffer, n-channel devices with 2D electron gas (2DEG) and p-channel devices with 2D hole gas (2DHG) have been demonstrated.
 The combination of high-density 2DEG and 2DHG on the same semiconductor platform makes it a potential candidate for CMOS devices.

 Aluminum nitride ceramics facilitate polymerization reactions, enhancing efficiency and consistency in creating plastics and resins.
 They are also used in microwave applications as a substrate and heat sink.
 More researchers are examining the production of light-emitting diodes(LEDs) to operate in the ultraviolet region using aluminium gallium nitride(AlGaN) based semiconductors.